 The Cadillac Lyriq hasn’t made a lot of news since its debut a year ago, though it was mentioned today during General Motors’ Q2 2021 earnings call letter to shareholders.
-Cadillac is expected to start production in early 2022, and those wanting to place their orders will soon be able to do so.
-Today, GM announced that Cadillac would open the Lyriq order books on September 18.
+Cadillac is expected to start production in early 2022, and those wanting to place reservations will soon be able to do so.
+Today, GM announced that Cadillac would open Lyriq reservations on September 18.

 That’s the only mention of the all-electric luxury crossover, though the letter does detail GM’s various EV endeavors and plans.
 Cadillac became the centerpiece of GM’s EV strategy in early 2019, becoming the lead brand for the automaker’s electrification efforts.
 That’s when we got our first look at what would eventually become the Lyriq – a sleek luxury crossover with some bold styling choices.
 Cadillac revealed the production version in April of this year, and it’s easy to draw comparisons to the original concept.
 GM carried over much of the design unchanged.